Back to Home

 - You withdraw consent and no other legal basis exists

-- You object to processing and no overriding legitimate grounds exist
+- You object to processing and we have no overriding legitimate grounds

 7.4 Right to Restrict Processing